 Notes

-- For the dairy-free option I used Smart Balance Butter.
+- Dairy-Free Option: I used Smart Balance Butter.

-- Store the cookies in an air-tight container.
+- To Store: Keep the cookies in an air-tight container for up to a week.

 - Mama says, "always check your labels!"